talmolab/lab-website/join/index.md

 - [Data Science](https://datascience.ucsd.edu/academics/graduate/admissions/)
 - [Computer Science and Engineering](https://cse.ucsd.edu/graduate/degree-programs)

-If you have questions, aren't sure which program to apply to, or just want to chat about graduate school options, feel free to reach out to [talmo@salk.edu](mailto:talmo@salk.edu).
+If you have questions, aren't sure which program to apply to, or just want to chat about graduate school options, feel free to reach out.

-## High school and undergraduate internships
+### High school and undergraduate internships

 Interested in doing research with us during the school year or for a summer?
-Reach out to [talmo@salk.edu](mailto:talmo@salk.edu) with your CV and research interests.
+We are always looking for talented undergraduates to take on ambitious independent research projects.
+You will be treated like a graduate student, but we will provide all the support and mentoring you need to meet our mutual expectations and succeed in transitioning to the next stage of your career.

 **UCSD students**: To work at Salk, you will need to enroll in a research for academic credit course such as [BISP 199](https://biology.ucsd.edu/education/undergrad/research/research-acad-cred/), [COGS 199](https://cogsci.ucsd.edu/undergraduates/student-resources/research.html) or [CSE 199](https://cse.ucsd.edu/undergraduate/cse199-independent-study-undergraduates).
 Make sure to check out the [general requirements for enrollment](https://students.ucsd.edu/academics/enroll/special-enrollment/special-studies-classes.html).